hexojs/hexo/source/docs/index.md

 title: Documentation
 next: setup
 ---
 Welcome to the Hexo's documentation.
 This documentation will help you get started fast.
-If you get any problems when using Hexo, you can find the answer at [troubleshooting](troubleshooting.html) or you can ask me on [GitHub](https://github.com/tommy351/hexo/issues).
+If you get any problems when using Hexo, you can find the answer in [troubleshooting](troubleshooting.html) or you can ask me on [GitHub](https://github.com/tommy351/hexo/issues).

 ## What's Hexo?